san-kumar/laravel-crud/docs/guide/index.md

 ## Introduction

 This package adds a **crud:generate** command to Artisan in your Laravel project.
-With this command you can generate a CRUD (Create, Read, Update, Delete) for any table instantly!
+With this command you can generate CRUD (Create, Read, Update, Delete) for your db tables instantly!

 The generated CRUD includes a Controller, Model, Policy, routes, validations, and 4 view files (index, create, edit,